weareevermore/style-guides/ember.md

 * Define multiline computed properties after the single line ones.

-* Define the actions hash last
+* Define the actions hash

+* Define private methods last and use `_` infront of the names

 ```javascript
 export default Component.extend({